Hurricane Fiona: Puerto Rico

 On September 18, Hurricane Fiona caused a power outage in the entirety of Puerto Rico.
 All aspects of the grid were damaged, including substations and high voltage power lines.
-Preliminary assessments indicated the grid suffered more than US$2 billion in damage.
+Preliminary assessments indicated the grid suffered more than $2 billion in damage.
 The winds from the storm covered the entire island bringing heavy rainfall.
 That day, U.S. President Joe Biden declared a state of emergency over the hurricane.
 A flash flood warning was declared on September 19.
 Roads were stripped of pavement due to Fiona's torrential rainfall, roofs were torn off houses, and at least one bridge was completely washed away.
 A million people, about 33% of the population, were left without drinking water.
 Two days after the storm, less than 10% of customers had their power restored.
 A gauge near Ponce measured 31.34 in inches of rain, while winds gusted to as high as 113 mph.
 Many landslides were recorded throughout the island.
 Many crops were destroyed, and agriculture secretary Ramón González Beiró forecast a roughly $100 million loss this year.
+Total damage across the territory was estimated to be $2.5 billion.

 U.S. President Joe Biden declared a state of emergency over the storm on September 18, 2022, and all flights to and from Luis Muñoz Marín International Airport were canceled.
 On the same day, the effects of Fiona's massive rainfall cut off all of the power in Puerto Rico.
 At least 21 deaths in Puerto Rico have been attributed to the hurricane.

 Dominican Republic

 The eye of Hurricane Fiona made landfall along the coast of the Dominican Republic near Boca de Yuma at 07:30 UTC on September 19.
 It was the first hurricane to make landfall in the country in 18 years.

-President Luis Abinader declared state of emergency in five southeastern provinces and three northeastern provinces and visited La Altagracia, El Seibo and Hato Mayor — the most damaged provinces — on 20 September 2022.
+President Luis Abinader declared state of emergency in five southeastern provinces and three northeastern provinces and visited La Altagracia, El Seibo and Hato Mayor — the most damaged provinces — on September 20, 2022.
 Over one million people were left without running water and another 350,000 in the country were left without electricity in the country after Fiona had passed.
 Widespread rainfall totals of 8–16 in drenched the country.
 At least 2 people were killed and over 8,300 homes were destroyed in the Dominican Republic.
-President Abinader stated that damage from the storm exceeded 20 billion Dominican pesos (US$375 million).
+Damage from the hurricane was calculated to be 25.1 billion pesos (US$471 million).